- Comparing chain and independent restaurants

 The primary question that many independent restaurants face is how to compete with the big restaurant chain establishments.
 Despite their massive success with people around the world, large chains like McDonald’s, Taco Bell, and Olive Garden have more operational issues than individual restaurants.
 The biggest struggles for big chain operations include quality and consistency.
 They need to keep the bar high and guarantee that every new item is better than the most recent bestseller.

 Change your reaction to big corporations.
 They do have some advantages over you, but if you manage to bring to life one of the successful restaurant ideas, you'll likely outperform them in quality, service, and personality.
 Don’t panic; instead, think of all the advantages that are part of working as an individual restaurant.
 It’s a true family-owned restaurants vs chains showdown.

 Comparing chain and independent restaurants

 Your business model will impact your daily operations and customer base more than you might think.
-Many entrepreneurs will open franchise locations of a large chain to get up and going.
+Many entrepreneurs will open franchise locations (with a franchise point of sale software on the board) of a large chain to get up and going.
 For some people, it seems like the easiest way to break into the restaurant industry.
 The difference between chain and independent restaurants will set the tone for the strengths and weaknesses of your location.

 The benefits of chain restaurants include: